 7.30PM: Strikers Town Party

-The outback sure knows how to party and the Strikers Town Party, held at the Showground, is no exception.
+The outback sure knows how to party and the Strikers Town Party, held at the town’s race track is no exception.
 Bringing in all the essentials – drinks and food trucks – this is one party we doubt anyone in the town would miss.
-You won’t just find hot chips and meat pies here, either.
-The food trucks take on a multicultural flavour with the Nepalese curry selling out faster than tickets to an Adele concert.
-On our visit, an array of bands kept the crowd pumping with everything from the Yeppoon High School Band to the Legends of Rock (Elvis, Johnny O’Keefe and Buddy Holly), pleasing everyone from the eighteen-month-olds to the eighty-year-olds, who took to the dance floor.
+You won’t just find hot chips and meat pies here, either; the food stalls take on a multicultural flavour.
+An array of entertainment keeps the crowd pumping with everything from professional dancers to local guitar strumming vocalists, pleasing everyone from eighteen-month-olds to eighty-year-olds, who take to the dance floor.

 8AM: Get your fingers in every pie